Japanese godan and ichidan verbs: Godan vs yodan

+Obviously, the spelling reform took place and the term godan became mainstream.
+Historical kana usage is now reserved only for the writing of classical Japanese, and yodan verbs are largely considered a classical Japanese class while godan verbs make up a fundamental part of modern Japanese.

 Japanese language education

-Within Japanese language education, various terminologies are used in lieu of the Japanese nomenclature for "godan" and "ichidan" verbs.
+Within Japanese language education, various terminologies are used in lieu of the Japanese nomenclature for "quinquegrade" and "unigrade" verbs.

 In literature adopting the "Group I / II / III" terminology, the terms (I), (II) or (III) may be notated beside verbs.

 Similarly, (う) or (る) may be notated beside verbs in literature adopting the "う-verbs / る-verbs" terminology.

 Consonant and vowel nomenclature

-The terms "consonant stem verbs" and "vowel stem verbs" come from a pattern that emerges after transliterating verbs into rōmaji.
-When considering the invariant part of the verb (the verb stem), the final letter determines the classification of the verb group.
-If the verb stem's final letter:
+The terms "consonant stem verbs" and "vowel stem verbs" come from a pattern that emerges from studying the actual structure of the words rather than the written representation.
+When considering the invariant part of the verb (the verb stem), the final phoneme determines the classification of the verb group.
+If the verb stem's final phoneme: